WATCH: Surfer Rides Record-Breaking, 80-Foot Giant

 The key at Nazaré, as with several other spots, rests with what's going on well beneath the wave you see stalking the surface — a deep underwater canyon that concentrates the strength of the waves, then slams them into suddenly shallow waters.

-"So, first you've got really deep water," Micah Sklut, forecaster and CEO at Swellinfo.com, told Scott at the time, "and then as it approaches the shore it gets very shallow, and that enables the waves to climb really, really big all of a sudden."
+"So, first you've got really deep water," Micah Sklut, forecaster and founder of Swellinfo.com, told Scott at the time, "and then as it approaches the shore it gets very shallow, and that enables the waves to climb really, really big all of a sudden."

 Of course, Koxa wasn't the only surfer to win a Big Wave Award on Saturday.
 Breathtaking rides by several other surfers earned honors, as well.
 That includes prizes for best overall performance, best paddle (for paddling into the wave, rather than using a Jet Ski) and naturally, best wipeout.